Frequently Asked Questions

 The SHARE office offers accompaniment to the hospital and to offices on- and off-campus.

 Confidential resources, like on-campus health professionals and chaplains, are not obligated to report information that is given to them.
 This allows the client to explore their options in a non-pressured environment while they make informed decisions.
-The only exceptions to this rule are in cases that involve imminent risk of serious harm, emergent hospitalization, or a court order.
+The only exceptions to this rule are in cases that involve child abuse, imminent risk of serious harm, emergent hospitalization, or a court order.
 While specific information may be kept confidential, these incidents may be counted for statistical purposes, as per the Clery Act.

 Non-confidential resources, like the Department of Public Safety or Office of the Dean of Undergraduate Students, are required by law to report to these incidents/violations and take legal, disciplinary or other action accordingly.